 F2FS

 F2FS (Flash-Friendly File System) is a file system intended for NAND-based flash memory equipped with Flash Translation Layer.
-Unlike JFFS or UBIFS it relies on FTL to handle write distribution.
+Unlike JFFS or UBIFS it relies on a flash-transition layer (FTL) to handle write distribution.
 It is supported from kernel 3.8 onwards.

 An FTL is found in all flash memory with a SCSI/SATA/PCIe/NVMe interface [1], opposed to bare NAND Flash and SmartMediaCards [2].